frictionlessdata/tabulator-py/README.md

 - stream pointer can be set to start via `reset` method
 - stream could be saved to filesystem using `save` method

-### Advanced Usage

-To get full control over the process you can use more parameters.
 Below the more expanded example is presented:

 ```python
 from tabulator import Stream